Guan Yi: Career

-Guan then returned to University of Hong Kong: Hong Kong, HK where he was employed from 1997 to 2000 as Research Assistant Professor in the Department of Microbiology, then 2001 to 2013 as Associate Professor and Senior Lecturer in the Department of Microbiology, and from 2005 to 2011 as Professor in the Department of Microbiology and finally from 2013 to 2016 he became the director of the Centre of Influenza Research.
-Guan Yi currently hold the position of Chair Professor in Emerging Viral Diseases (School of Public Health) 2015 to present day.
+Guan then returned to University of Hong Kong: Hong Kong, HK, where he was employed from 1997 to 2000 as research assistant professor in the department of microbiology, then 2001 to 2013 as associate professor and senior lecturer in the department of microbiology, and from 2005 to 2011 as professor in the department of microbiology and finally from 2013 to 2016 he became the director of the Centre of Influenza Research.
+Guan Yi currently hold the position of chair professor in emerging viral diseases (school of public health) 2015 to present day.

-Professor Guan Yi currently hold multiple high positions in highly esteemed health organizations across China.
+Guan currently hold multiple high positions in highly esteemed health organizations across China.

-He is Director (Joint Influenza Research Centre (HKU & SUMC)) at Shantou University Medical College: Shantou, CN 2004 to present, Director (International Institute of Infection and Immunity) Shantou University Medical College: Shantou, CN 2007 to present, Director (State Key Laboratory for Emerging Infectious Diseases) University of Hong Kong: Hong Kong, HK 2005 to present, Daniel C K Yu Endowed Professor in Virology (School of Public Health) at University of Hong Kong: Hong Kong, HK 2012 to present, Part of the Joint Institute of Virology (STU/HKU) : Shantou, CN 2015 to present, and Joint Laboratory for International Cooperation in Virology and Emerging Infectious Diseases: China, CN 2016 to present in the Ministry of Education.
+He is director (Joint Influenza Research Centre (HKU & SUMC)) at Shantou University Medical College: Shantou, CN 2004 to present, director (International Institute of Infection and Immunity) Shantou University Medical College: Shantou, CN 2007 to present, director (State Key Laboratory for Emerging Infectious Diseases) University of Hong Kong: Hong Kong, HK 2005 to present, Daniel C K Yu Endowed Professor in Virology (School of Public Health) at University of Hong Kong: Hong Kong, HK 2012 to present, Part of the Joint Institute of Virology (STU/HKU) : Shantou, CN 2015 to present, and Joint Laboratory for International Cooperation in Virology and Emerging Infectious Diseases: China, CN 2016 to present in the Ministry of Education.

 COVID-19 pandemic

-Guan Yi has given expert comments on SARS-CoV-2 when interviewed by Caixin, warning that the coronavirus could be 10 times worse than the 2003 Sars outbreak.
+Guan has given expert comments on SARS-CoV-2 when interviewed by Caixin, warning that the coronavirus could be 10 times worse than the 2003 Sars outbreak.
 He said to media, "I have been through so many [disease outbreaks], and I have never been scared.
 Most [of the outbreaks] are manageable, but this time I am scared."
 What he said in his interview with Caixin were apparently different from that in most Chinese media, and it became highly controversial as journalists of state media reposted his previous statement, which he made on 15 January, claiming that the disease was manageable.
 The journalists also reposted the information that Guan's lab was once fined by the government in 2005.
 Wang Duan, the Caixin journalist who interviewed Guan Yi, described such behavior as "personal attacks" and complained that no expert had so far come forward to refute what Guan said.

-In mid July when a cluster of resurgent cases in Beijing was reported, Guan was interviewed by iNewsweek journal (中国新闻周刊) which shared his supportive opinion to the speculation that the virus imported into Beijing via contaminated frozen salmon fishes.
+In mid-July when a cluster of resurgent cases in Beijing was reported, Guan was interviewed by iNewsweek journal (中国新闻周刊) which shared his supportive opinion to the speculation that the virus imported into Beijing via contaminated frozen salmon fishes.

 In what Bloomberg News called "a rare show of public criticism", Guan Yi criticised the Chinese government's zero COVID measures, telling Phoenix Hong Kong Channel that if the government persists with the policy for a handful of cases, then the economy will suffer.
 Guan has advocated for increased vaccination and research into the efficacy of homegrown vaccines against new variants.